Safety and Security

 A school emergency can present itself in a number of ways: inclement weather, medical, environmental, building damage, verbal or written threats, physical threat, or threatening activity at a location in close proximity to the school.

-Strategies we have in place are explained below.
+Strategies we have in place are explained in the following sections below:

 - Recent construction has allowed for all schools to have one main entrance*.